grantj-re3/BadLieGolf/Links_WorldClassGolf.md

      * [4m27s] Drill 1c: Feel various wrist positions using the "hanger" (accessory)
    - [7m22s] Part 2: Wrist position at P8
      * Checkpoints: Trail arm is visible | Three fingers of the trail hand are visible | Narrow gap between knees
-     * Drill: Start with correct wrists and checkpoints at P8 and work back to P6
+     * Drill 2a: Start with correct wrists and checkpoints at P8 and work back to P6

 1. :thumbsup: [The Wrist Move that 95% of Golfers are Missing! - ( Evidence Based) | 2024](https://www.youtube.com/watch?v=ivxo55uWKFY)
    - [0m00s] Part 1: Right wrist position at P5 (checkpoint)